BayshoreNetworks/gargoyle/README.md

 This software (Gargoyle_pscand) was written on a Linux platform and is intended to run on Linux and no other platforms.
 It requires netfilter (kernel level), iptables (user space) and sqlite3.

 Gargoyle_pscand was written to operate in high speed environments.
 Most of the stuff we analyzed before deciding to write Gargoyle_pscand worked off log file data.
 Gargoyle_pscand is different in that it operates off live network packet data.
 It has been compiled and tested on Debian, Ubuntu, Fedora and Raspbian.
+If you compile and run it successfully on some other platform please let us know the details.

 Gargoyle_pscand is based on the notion of different severity levels where some blocks are immediate, others are based on a time cycle, and others are based on some analysis process.
 Then there is also a cleanup process to not leave block rules in forever and ever.